Lunar New Year

 The Canucks’ annual Lunar New Year game is part of the team’s commitment to the NHL’s Hockey Is For Everyone initiative which strives to use the game of hockey for positive social change and foster more inclusive communities.
 Lunar New Year is a holiday that marks the first new moon of the lunisolar calendar traditionally used in many East Asian countries including China, Vietnam, Singapore, and South Korea.

-In addition, the Canucks For Kids Fund donated $20,000 to the Vancouver Chinatown Foundation is a registered charity founded in 2011 with a vision of a prosperous, vibrant, and inclusive Chinatown where people want to live, work and play.
+In addition, the Canucks For Kids Fund will be donating $20,000 to the Vancouver Chinatown Foundation, a registered charity founded in 2011 with a vision of a prosperous, vibrant, and inclusive Chinatown where people want to live, work and play.